News and blog banners

 • Place pages inside cover

-• Line up folded edge of pages
+• Line up the folded edge of pages

 • Use a stapler to staple along the crease 1–2 times.
 The staple prongs will be inside the book.